How OEMs can Facilitate Lucrative Channel Partnerships

 The best solution for staying ‘top-of-mind’ with partners is to simplify doing business with you.
-The more channel partners view your relationship as helpful, non-invasive and simple, the more they will want to continue doing business in the future.
+The more channel partners view your relationship as helpful, the more they will want to continue doing business in the future.

 Here are the keys toward developing simple relationships with channel partners in a multifaceted industry:

 - Create objective sales and marketing incentive parameters that are easy to join and interpret